EricJamesCrow/Appointment-Scheduling-System-University-Project/README.txt

-Title: Appointment Scheduling System
-Purpose: The purpose of this application was to create a globally compatible scheduling system in which users from all over the world would be able to easily make and schedule appointments.
+# README.txt

+## Title and Purpose of the Application
+The application is a GUI-based scheduling desktop application developed for a global consulting organization.
+It includes functionalities such as login, customer record management, scheduling functionalities, reporting, localization, and advanced exception control.
+The application adheres to specific business requirements and complies with the guidelines provided in the project rubric.

+## Demonstration

+## Author, Contact Information, Student Application Version, and Date
-Author: Eric Crow
+- Author: Eric Crow
-Contact: ecrow5@wgu.edu
+- Contact Information: EricCrow@pm.me
-Student Application Version: 1.0
+- Student Application Version: 1.0
-Date: 7/29/2023
+- Date: 7/29/2023

+## Integrated Development Environment (IDE) and Versions
-IDE: IntelliJ IDEA 2023.2 (Community Edition)
+- IDE: IntelliJ IDEA 2023.2 (Community Edition)
-JDK: java version "17.0.7" 2023-04-18 LTS
+- Full JDK of Version Used: java version "17.0.7" 2023-04-18 LTS
-JavaFX: javafx-sdk-20.0.1
+- JavaFX Version Compatible with JDK Version: javafx-sdk-20.0.1
-MySQL Connector: mysql-connector-j-8.1.0
+- MySQL Connector: mysql-connector-j-8.1.0

-Directions for how to run the program:
+## Directions for How to Run the Program

-In your IDE, compile the project by clicking build.
-Run the application by clicking on "Run".
+1. Open the project in the preferred IDE (IntelliJ IDEA Community Edition recommended).
+2. Ensure that JDK, JavaFX SDK, and Scene Builder are installed and configured correctly.
+3. Navigate to the main class and run the program.
+4. Follow the on-screen instructions to interact with the application.

-Description of the additional report:
+## Description of the Additional Report of Your Choice

-The additional report that is created displays the appointments by each customer.
-Users of the application can filter appointments by customer using the combobox which autofills from the data within the customers table in the MySQL database.
-This makes it much easier to find specific customers and their appointments.
+[Provide details about the additional report you chose to include in part A3f of the requirements.
+Explain what the report shows and why you selected it.]

+## MySQL Connector Driver Version Number
+- MySQL Connector Driver Version: mysql-connector-java-[Version Number, e.g. 8.1.23]

+## Note
+The application follows the competencies and requirements outlined in the assessment.
+It demonstrates the ability to create complex applications using advanced Java programming language constructs, implements lambda expressions, manipulates data efficiently, applies localization and date/time APIs, and incorporates advanced exception handling.

+---

+For any further queries or assistance, please refer to the contact information provided above.